-The Project Page is a custom gallery view, designed for making elegant portfolio layouts.
-Use the Project Page to create layouts that mix text and imagery in eye-catching ways.
+The project page in the York template family is a custom gallery view, designed for making elegant portfolio layouts.
+Use the project page to create layouts that mix text and imagery in eye-catching ways.

 - Click the + icon to add a Project.